 If you plan to travel in bear habitat, especially Grizzly Bear terrain it would be in your best interest to practice, practice, and practice some more.
 Same goes for everyone you plan to travel with.

 Pro Tip: Last but not least make sure you practice with the real canisters and practice canisters outdoors.
 I accidentally set one off near my truck and it took a while to get that burning in the eyes sensation to go away.
-The way I felt would certainty make a bear think twice about continuing in the direct of the blast.
+The way I felt would certainly make a bear think twice about continuing in the direction of the blast.